danielescarparo/project_car/fe_app_car/README.md

 The `build` folder with static assets is the only output produced by Create React App.

 However this is not quite enough if you use client-side routing.
-Read the next section if you want to support URLs like `/todos/42` in your single-page app.
+Read the next section if you want to support ${Constants.URL}/s like `/todos/42` in your single-page app.

 ### Serving Apps with Client-Side Routing